 How much do counseling services cost?

 All enrolled Pacific University students pay a health fee that is a part of student fees.
-This fee covers all Student Counseling Center services so you pay nothing when using these services.
+This fee covers all Student Counseling Center services up to 10 visits, after which there is a charge of $15 per visit when using our services.

 How do I make an appointment to see a counselor?

 Call or walk in to the Student Counseling Center to make an appointment.
 The Center is open Monday through Friday, 9am to 5pm and can be reached at 503-352-2191.
 Generally students are seen within a week for an initial appointment.

 The Center shares office space with the Student Health Center and is located across the street from the southeast corner of campus, behind the Medicine Shoppe Pharmacy.
 When coming for an appointment, you may enter through the main reception area or you may enter through the side Counseling Center entrance.
 Some students may feel more comfortable with the more private side entrance.

 Counselors generally see clients on a weekly basis at an agreed upon appointment time.
 All students are eligible for up to 10 individual counseling sessions per academic year.
 Some students’ concerns will be addressed within 3-5 sessions while may take others take longer.

 All interactions with the Student Counseling Center are held in confidence and remain confidential.
 This includes content of sessions, records, scheduling of or attendance at appointments, and progress in counseling.
 There are some exceptions to confidentiality which students should know about before seeing a counselor.
 In situations in which a client may present a clear and eminent danger to themself and/or others, Student Counseling Center staff members are required to report this information to proper authorities for the protection of the student and the community.
 All Student Counseling Center records are kept separate from other University records.
 Written permission by clients is required to release counseling information.
 All counselors will discuss confidentiality when students are seen for the first appointment.